 The best part?
-You can do it all online or offline with your friends.
+You can enjoy it as an online game or offline with your friends.
 It’s not only one of the greatest multiplayer games, but one of the best games of all time.

 Learn how to play Minecraft mobile on PC, keep track of the latest Minecraft update, and all you need to know about Minecraft diamonds, Minecraft enchantments, and Minecraft houses in our guide series.

-One of the best multiplayer series of the best decades wasn’t actually made by Nintendo.
+One of the best multiplayer series of the last decade wasn’t actually made by Nintendo.
 Mad, right?

 We are, of course, referring to Overcooked, which demonstrates the challenges of working in a kitchen.
 Teamwork is key.

 Fan of Puyo Puyo and Tetris?
 Well, why not both?
 That’s the idea behind this mash-up, which also offers, for our money, the best interpretation of either on Switch so far.
 In our Puyo Puyo Tetris 2 review, Ruby said that the game “surpasses the original with a fun light-hearted story.”

 It’s another couch co-up classic, that will keep you busy for hours.
 Of course, you can always play online too, depending on where your friends are located.

 Missing actual competitive sports?
 Rocket League is, oddly enough, the closest you can get to sports with friends digitally.